 Having surgery is a big deal.
 At Iredell Memorial, we understand the emotional as well as the physical challenges each patient faces.
 That is why we take the time to educate you on what to expect before, during and after surgery.

-- A nurse from the anesthesia department will meet with you to complete a questionnaire about your medical history for the anesthesiologist, including past surgeries and current medications.
+- A nurse from the anesthesia department will speak with you to complete a questionnaire about your medical history for the anesthesiologist, including past surgeries and current medications.
 They will instruct you on medications to take the morning of surgery.

-If you have questions or concerns, please call Outpatient Surgery at 704-878-4590.
+If you have questions or concerns, please call Outpatient Surgery at 704.878.4591.

 - The nurse will check your blood pressure, pulse and temperature and verify when you last ate and drank.

 - You will have an IV (intravenous) line started in your arm if sedation or general anesthesia is needed.
-You may receive a surgical prep such as betadine or chloraprep scrub on the operative area.
+You may receive a surgical prep, such as betadine or Chloraprep scrub, on the operative area.
 You may also receive an antibiotic to prevent infection.

 - When you go into surgery, your family will wait in the surgery waiting room.
 Your family will be updated hourly as needed.
-The surgeon will talk with your family when your surgery is finished.
-You could be in the recovery area up to 2 hours or more depending on various reasons, i.e., anesthesia, comfort, bed placement etc.
+We also offer a digital tracking board that allows your family to follow your progress.